Seasons Page 2

-You want to make sure you and your dog are visible to drivers when you’re out and about, so the following are a couple of safety tips to keep in mind this fall.
+You want to make sure you and your dog are visible to drivers when you’re out and about, so the following are a couple of safety tips to keep in mind, no matter the season.

 The leaves are changing, temps are cooling and the pumpkin craze has begun.
 Fall is here!
 And that means Halloween isn’t far behind.
 Little children in costumes are adorable, but what’s even better than that?
 Pets in costumes.